Kiddos-Kids-Food-Discoveries/Kiddos-Android/README.md

 # Kiddos (Kids' Food Discoveries)

-Kiddos (Kids' Food Discoveries) is an educational app specifically designed for children and parents.
-This app aims to enhance children's understanding of food in an interactive and enjoyable way.
-Its main features include the ability to scan food using the device's camera or upload a photo from the internal gallery, translate food names into various languages to support cross-cultural learning, and provide detailed nutritional information about the scanned food.
-By using Kiddos, users can not only gain knowledge about food but also increase their awareness of making healthy and nutritious food choices.
+Kiddos (Kids' Food Discoveries) is an educational application specifically designed for children and parents.
+This application aims to enhance children's understanding of food in an interactive and enjoyable way.
+Its main features include the ability to scan food using the device's camera or upload a photo from the internal gallery, translate food names into various languages with a text-to-speech feature to support cross-cultural learning, and provide detailed nutritional information about the scanned food, along with recommended meal ideas that can be prepared based on the scanned food results.
+By using Kiddos, users can not only gain valuable knowledge about food but also increase their awareness of making healthy and nutritious food choices.

 ## Deployment Link APK Kiddos (Kids' Food Discoveries)